Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 Is Otterbein University’s CRNA program still open?

 No. The Otterbein–OhioHealth Grant Medical Center Nurse Anesthesia Program is undergoing a voluntary program closure effective June 1, 2026, per the Council on Accreditation’s official record.
-The Class of 2026 is the final cohort.
-No new applications are being accepted.

 Why did Otterbein’s CRNA program close?